skastberg/biztalkps/UpdateJobSteps/readme.md

 # UpdateJobSteps 1.0.3
 Will add a control on T-SQL job steps to ensure the steps only run on a primary replica.
+This is needed when configuring a BizTalk environment with Availability groups.

 Will work when using default names for databases.
 When using several BizTalk Server instances you will need to run the script once for each instance with jobs.